 The School of Philosophy, Psychology and Language Sciences is home to a large, supportive and active student community, hosting events and activities throughout the year which you can join.
 As a postgraduate student, you will have access to a range of research resources, state-of-the-art facilities, research seminars and reading groups.

 This programme contains two semesters of taught core courses and optional courses followed by a dissertation.

 The taught courses and their assessments take place between September to December (Semester 1) and January to April (Semester 2).
-Planning for the dissertation will take place until April and carried out between April and August.
+Planning for the dissertation will take place before April.
+The dissertation will be carried out between April and August.